sharife/hyas/content/past/warehouses-on-the-river.md

 audioAfter: true
 audioList:
   - audio: Amazon workers Amazon doesn't care.mp3
-    intro: "### Two former Amazon workers speaking in spring 2022 about how workers at Amazon are set up for an impossible and incredibly strenuous job, and how little the corporation cares about its employees."
+    intro: "### Two former Amazon workers speaking in spring 2022 about how they worked at Amazon are set up for an impossible and incredibly strenuous job, and how little the corporation cares about its employees."
     body: >-
       **Transcript of recording**